rackerlabs/design-system/_component_design/radio-buttons.md

 An error state can apply to radio buttons when the user selects, deselects, and hovers over a radio button.

-Refer to [Focus States]({{site.baseURL}}/style/focus-states.html) for guidance in constructing in focus radio buttons in an error state.
+Refer to [Focus States]({{site.baseURL}}/style/focus-states.html) for guidance in constructing focused radio buttons in an error state.

 {% endcolumn %}